-When asked what he does when he encounters illegal logging, Pato said, areas that are affected, spend more time there so that [logging] decreases.
+When asked what he does when he encounters illegal logging, Pato said, the past three years, rangers have been coordinating their work with Butterflies & Their People to enhance forest protection for this fragile overwintering habitat.
+"Above all," observed Pato, "just go to those areas that are affected, spend more time there so that [logging] decreases.
 That's a way we can help the forest."24